 Alternatively, MOQs can be defined by currencies.
 By this we mean, the consumer has to spend over a certain threshold on products to meet the MOQ.
 For example, this might be as little as $50 or as much as $10,000- all depends on the factory in question.

 MOQs help to ensure manufacturers only take orders that are profitable for them.

 Image credits: Shutterstock

-What's the Point of Having an MOQ? and
+What does MOQ Mean and What's the Point of Having an MOQ?

 You might be wondering whether there's any point of a supplier setting an MOQ.
 For some entrepreneurs, these figures will seem somewhat arbitrary and inconvenient.
 However, they're usually set in place to cover the manufacturers overall production costs.
 Without them, they wouldn't be able to make a healthy profit each time they launched a production run.